odoo/runbot/README.md

 - The *number of worker* is the default number of parallel testing builds per machine.
 It is advised to keep one physical core per worker on a dedicated machine.
 On a local machine,keep it low, **2** is a good start (using 8 on runbot.odoo.com).

 - The *number of running build* is the number of parallel running builds.
 Runbot will start to kill running builds once this limit is reached.
 This number can be pumped up on a server (using 60 on runbot.odoo.com).
-- *Runbot domain* will mainly be used for nginx to access running builds.
 - Max commit age is the limit after which a branch head will be ignored in processing.
 This will reduce the processing of old non deleted branches.
 Keep in mind that pushing an old commit on a branch will also be ignored by runbot.

 - **Discover new commits** is disabled by default but is needed to fetch repositories and create new commits/batches/builds. **Check** this option.